Window Manager API Wrapper (wm.py)

 update_geometry_cache()[source]

-Update the internal cache of monitor & panel shapes by querying them from the desktop and processing them into a quicktile.util.UsableRegion.
+Update the internal cache of monitor & panel shapes by querying them from the desktop, either using _GTK_WORKAREAS_D0 or by running and processing them into a quicktile.util.UsableRegion.

 Exception – Unable to retrieve monitor geometries